ansible/awx/docs/rbac.md

 `ImplicitRoleField` role fields are defined on your model.
 They provide the definition of grantable roles for accessing your `Resource`.
 Configuring the role is done using some keyword arguments that are provided during declaration.

-`resource_field` is the name of the field in your model that is a `ForeignKey` to a `Resource`.
-If you use the 'ResourceMixin', this field is added to your model for you and is called `resource`.
-This field is required for the RBAC implementation to integrate any of the role fields you declare for your model.
-If you did not use the `ResourceMixin` and you have manually added a `Resource` link to your model you will need to set this field accordingly.

 `parent_role` is the link to any parent roles you want considered when a user is requesting access to your `Resource`.
 A `parent_role` can be declared as a single string, `parent.readonly`, or a list of many roles, `['parentA.readonly', 'parentB.readonly']`.
 It is important to note that a user does not need a parent role to access a resource if granted the role for that resource explicitly.
 Also a user will not have access to any parent resources by being granted a role for a child resource.
 We demonstrate this in the _Usage_ section of this document.